gabormay/esp-thermometer/README.md

 ## Deep sleep
 Deep sleep is a power saving feature of the ESP8266 chip.
 When put to deep sleep, only an internal RTC circutry is powered, drawing very tiny current (~20uA).
 The rest of the chip is powered down and is completely inactive (no program runs for example).
 Once the specified delay is over, the RTC puts out a signal on GPIO16 which can be used to wake up the chip.
 Normally you would want to connect GPIO16 to RST to get the most features.
 On some ESP boards it is tied to CH_PD (chip enable) which works too but some of the features, i.e. keeping some state between sleep cycles is not supported.
 See the Application Note [ESP Low Power Solutions] from Expressif for more info.

-Note that, in any case, upon wake-up, your program (sketch) will run from the very beginning (starting with `setup()`), so you don't really need to `loop()` at all.
+Note that, in any case, upon wake-up, your program (sketch) will run from the very beginning (starting with `setup()`), so you don't really need to put anything in `loop()` at all.
 See the Application Note mentioned above for options to save some variables between these sleep cycles.

 ## Modifications to the board
 ### Scrapping the Power LED

 The onboard power LED draws quite a bit of current (few milliamps at least) all the time the board is powered, even during deep sleep.
-Thats almost 1000 times the current the chip needs in deep sleep, for just a plain power indicator, which not a critical feature at all.
-On the ESP-01 board you don't have any control over this, so only option to get rid of this 'powet hog' is to scrape the LED physically from the board.
+That is almost 1000 times the current the chip needs in deep sleep, for just a plain power indicator, which is not a critical feature at all.
+On the ESP-01 board you don't have any control over this, so your only option to get rid of this 'powet hog' is to scrape the LED physically from the board.
+Be gentle, but firm.
 See [Running ESP8266 from a battery] for details.

 ### Connecting GPIO 16